jcvignoli/lumiere-movies/README.md

 **Lumiere!
 Movies** helps you integrate loads of information about movies and stars.
 Widgets, links to informative popup, and dedicated taxonomy pages are available.
 You can easily include movie's information into your posts.
 Everything is automatised and no further configuration is required from the user.
 However, although the plugin works out of the box, your can change the themes, add taxonomy to your pages, remove links, display automatically information according to your blog posts' titles, and use many hidden features.
 All the information about movie directors, pictures, etc. is retrieved from the well-known [IMDb](https://www.imdb.com "Internet movie database") website.
 Lumière! ensures that you have the most accurate and reliable information always available on your blog.

 Many features are available in the wordpress editing interfaces (Gutenberg, Visual editor, and HTML editor).
+It is Content Security Policy (CSP) compliant, takes advantage of Polylang plugin and is compatible with AMP plugin.

 **Lumière!** is a great tool to illustrate your articles.
-It is an amazingly versatile plugin: users can display movie details through many ways: popups, widget, and straight inside the article.
+It is an amazingly versatile plugin: you can display movie details through many ways.
+Popups, widget, and straight inside the article.
 It can be extensively fine-tuned in the admin panel.

 "Lumière!
 Movies" is the continuation of [IMDb Link Transformer plugin](https://wordpress.org/plugins/imdb-link-transformer/ "IMDb Link Transformer") that reached over 20'000 downloads.